denniswalker/tunnelgraf/README.md

 1. Checkout the repo
 1. Install dependencies `pip3 install -r requirements.txt`
-1. Run `pyinstaller --onefile ./pytunnels`.
+1. Run `pyinstaller --onefile ./tunnelgraf`.
 1. Move the executable in the 'dist' directory into your PATH.
 1. Create a yaml file describing the connection hierarchy (reference the config example below).
-1. Recommended: For personal computers, change the permissions of the hosts file to make it writeable by your user. e.g. `sudo chown $(whoami) /etc/hosts`
+1. Recommended: For personal computers, change the permissions of the hosts file to make it writeable by your user, e.g. `sudo chown $(whoami) /etc/hosts`.
+Also, make a backup copy of your hosts file, as this is early software.
 1. Optional: If you want to use Lastpass for secrets management, install lastpass-cli. e.g. `brew install lastpass-cli`
-1. Run `pytunnels ./[your config].yml`
+1. Run `tunnelgraf ./[your config].yml`

-Pytunnels will occupy the session until ctrl-c is pressed.
+Tunnelgraf will occupy the session until ctrl-c is pressed.

 ## Example Config File